-We like our titles here at Headfonics, we like our Grado’s even more!
+We like our DIY here at Headfonics, we like our Grado’s even more!

 Having recently watched Discovery Channel’s “How Its Made” series on a cable TV I kept daydreaming how wonderful it would be if they’d cover manufacturing state-of-the-art and exotic headphones.
 So how about woody headphone chambers?
 I thought it’s a good idea.

 I already have woodified my Grado and the thought of making another one isn’t really a priority as I have other more important things to do… like laundry.
-Anyway, one evening I realized my grado looks like dung.
+Anyway, one evening I realized my Grado looks like dung.
 The wood has caught dirt and the “new” shine faded from use and handling.
-It’s also just a prototype model which doesn’t have protective grilles.
-So I thought I’ll take the weekend to make a more proper-looking wood chamber for my grado.
-Let me start with things you will need:
+It’s also just a prototype model that doesn’t have protective grilles.
+So I thought I’ll take the weekend to make a more proper-looking wood chamber for my Grado.
+Let me start with the things you will need:

 The modified new woody!